Tachograph and drivers' hours

 In general, goods vehicles with a maximum allowed weight over 3.5 tonnes (including any trailer) and passenger vehicles with more than nine seats (including the driver's) need to be fitted with tachograph recording equipment.

-If your vehicle was first registered before 1 May 2006 this can be an analogue tachograph.
+If your vehicle was first registered before 1 May 2006, and it is not used on international journeys, this can be an analogue tachograph.
 If your vehicle was registered on or after this date, it will need a digital tachograph.

 Digital tachographs allow for easier analysis, monitoring and control of drivers' hours by operators and the enforcement authorities.